This post may contain affiliate links. Please read our disclosure policy.

 ingredients in loaded deviled eggs on a kitchen counter.

-• Sour cream: Adds creaminess and a tangy flavor to the yolk mixture.
-Choose full-fat or low-fat sour cream based on your preference.
-You can also use Greek yogurt instead.
-For a dairy-free option, use dairy-free sour cream.
-Leftover sour cream can be used in Broccoli Salad, a Cauliflower Casserole, or a small batch of Corn Muffins.
+• Sour cream: Adds creaminess and tang.
+Use full-fat, low-fat, or Greek yogurt.
+For a dairy-free version, use dairy-free sour cream.
+Leftovers can be used in Broccoli Salad, Cauliflower Casserole, or Corn Muffins.

-• Bacon: Cook the bacon until crispy for an added crunch.
-You can use regular or thick-cut bacon, depending on your preference.
-For a vegetarian option, replace the bacon with meat-free bacon bits or use a plant-based bacon alternative.
-Any extra bacon you may have can be used in a Frittata, a Cobb Salad, or White Bean Soup.
+• Bacon: Cook until crispy for crunch.
+Use regular or thick-cut bacon, or swap for plant-based bacon or meat-free bacon bits.
+Extra bacon can go in a Frittata, Cobb Salad, or White Bean Soup.

-• Garlic powder and salt: Season the yolk mixture to taste.
+• Garlic powder and salt: Season to taste.

-• For a low-fat option, use low-fat sour cream, reduced-fat cheddar cheese, and turkey bacon instead of regular bacon.
+• Low-Fat: Use low-fat sour cream, reduced-fat cheddar, and turkey bacon.

 RELATED: How To Freeze Bacon